wallenjos01/MidnightProxy/README.md

 valid locales.
 Not available in status requests.

-*Note: If the highest priority backend server has no requirement, or a connecting player can fulfill its requirement without signing in, the server will **not** attempt to authenticate them.
+*Note: If the highest priority backend server has no requirement, or a connecting player can fulfill its requirement without signing in, the proxy will **not** attempt to authenticate them.
 It is expected that backend servers are in online mode.
 An option to always force authentication will be added in the future.*

 ## Lang